aafigure/aafigure/documentation/appendix.rst

   underlines in strings are tricky to detect...

 - Dotted lines? ``...``
+  e.g. for ``---...---`` insert a dashed line instead of 3 textual dots.
+  Vertical dashed lines should also work with ``:``.

-- Group shapes that belong to an object, so that it's easier to import and change the graphics in a vector drawing program.
+- Group shapes that belong to an object, so that it's easier to import and change the graphics in a vector drawing program. [partly done]

 - Path optimizer, it happens that many small lines are output where a long line could be used.

 Authors and Contact
 ===================